 For those wanting to enter individual data in their browser, there is also mobile version of this app.

 In creating your input data, column order is immaterial, but names are case sensitive.
 The variable agemons is age in months.
 The variable height is in cm, systolic (sbp) and diastolic (dbp) are measured by auscultation in mmHg, and sex is coded as M/F, m/f, or 1 (male)/2 (female).
 The identifier id should be unique for each observation (row).
 The following sample file shows the expected variable names and formats.

 A spreadsheet with comma separated variables (.csv) may be created using the 'Save As' .csv option in Excel and uploaded using the sidebar on the left.
-The R macro will then calculate Z-scores for height, SBP, and DBP.
-Once results are displayed, download them by clicking the <Download> button, which will typically save them to your Download folder with 'out_' prepended to the original dataset name.
+The output dataset will contain the calculated percentiles for SBP (syspct) and DBP (diapct).
+Once results are displayed, download by clicking the <Download> button, which will typically save them to your Download folder with 'out_' prepended to the original dataset name.

 Blood pressure measurements are rounded to the nearest whole number before calculating percentiles.
 NB: Quantile regression is computationally intensive, since it must calculate centiles 1-99 for both SBP and DBP to compare with measured BP, and the code may (will) run slowly on large datasets.
 Dr. Rosner's algorithm does not assign BP percentiles for outlier heights i.e. HtZ < -3.09 (0.1%) or HtZ > 3.09 (99.9%), which are returned as ht1 and ht2, respectively.
 The output file also contains the variable 'stage', which assigns a diagnosis of normal, elevated, stage 1, or stage 2 based on the 2017 AAP guidelines, which represent a mixture of percentiles and absolute thresholds: